 In his first season with King, Thompson spent the year implementing a brand new offensive and defensive system that progressively improved by year’s end.
 The Tornado defense show dramatic improvement through the months of January and February, limiting its opponents to 60 points or fewer in seven of their last 12 games.
 Under Thompson, six members of the team were named to the Conference Carolinas All-Academic Team, contributing to King’s conference-leading 190 honorees.

-In July 2012, the Women’s Basketball Coaches Association (WBCA) recognized the Lady Tornado as having the second-highest team grade point average among NCAA Division II schools with a 3.692.
+In July 2012, the Women’s Basketball Coaches Association (WBCA) recognized the Tornado as having the second-highest team grade point average among NCAA Division II schools with a 3.692.
 That mark ranked the team third overall among all collegiate athletic divisions including NCAA Divisions I, II and III, NAIA, and NJCAA institutions.

 While at Nyack, Thompson led the women's basketball program through the school's transition from NAIA to NCAA Division II.
 He took over as the head coach of the Warriors prior to the 2002-03 season and from 2003-10 began a stretch where his teams won more games than their previous year.